FaisalAEng/Spring_Space_Elevator/README.md

 **Engineering Design Competition – First Place (8–10 Teams)** <!-- it was 8 or 10 teams, find out and update -->

 ## Project Overview
-“A competition project to design, fabricate, and test a spring-powered mechanical climbing mechanism (‘space elevator’) capable of ascending a 7-foot vertical pole using a constant force spring.
-The project emphasized rapid prototyping under tight academic schedules, limited CNC machine access, and strict material constraints, requiring efficient mechanical design and decision-making.
+This project involved the design, fabrication, and testing of a spring-powered mechanical climbing mechanism (“space elevator”) capable of ascending a 7-foot vertical pole using a constant-force spring as its sole power source.
+Developed for an engineering competition, the project emphasized rapid prototyping under tight academic timelines, limited CNC machine access, and strict material constraints, requiring efficient mechanical design, iteration, and decision-making.

 ## What I Did
 - Designed a compact robotic climbing mechanism with tight tolerance requirements and limited fabrication attempts.